 Meanwhile, the White House has delayed plans to place tariffs of up to 25% on imported cars and auto parts.
 This comes as Canada’s foreign minister left Washington, D.C., without an agreement on lifting U.S. tariffs on steel and aluminum.
 Treasury Secretary Steven Mnuchin has said the U.S. won’t ratify a successor to the North American Free Trade Agreement until Canada and Mexico reach an agreement to end tariffs.

 Prime Minister Jacinda Ardern: “The social media dimension to the attack was unprecedented.
-And our response today with the adoption of the Christchurch Call is equally unprecedented as well.
-Never before have countries and tech companies come together in the wake of a horrific attack to commit to an action plan that will deliver collaboratively, work in new technology built to make our communities ultimately safer.”
+And our response today, with the adoption of the Christchurch Call, is equally unprecedented, as well.
+Never before have countries and tech companies come together in the wake of an horrific attack to commit to an action plan that will deliver, collaboratively, work in new technology built to make our communities ultimately safer.”

 In Yemen, at least six civilians were killed and dozens more wounded today as U.S.-backed, Saudi-led coalition warplanes bombed residential areas of Yemen’s capital, Sana’a.
 The violence came as Houthi rebels and Saudi-backed forces clashed in the port city of Hodeidah, threatening to unravel a ceasefire and a planned pullout from the city by Houthi forces.